Myers Park Underpass

 What’s involved

-City connectivity is upgraded with a new staircase leading to Queen Street.
-New design elements including lighting, seating and a timber boardwalk help make the park an oasis in the city centre, while improved drainage infrastructure supports the existing floodwall to help future-proof the park and surrounding area for coming generations to enjoy.
+City connectivity was upgraded with a new staircase leading to Queen Street.
+New design elements include lighting, seating and a timber boardwalk that help make the park an oasis in the city centre, while improved drainage infrastructure supports the existing floodwall to help future-proof the park and surrounding area for coming generations to enjoy.

-Myers Park now homes 344 mature trees, including 24 newly planted natives, that provide shade, attract birds, improve air quality and absorb carbon.
+Myers Park now houses 344 mature trees, including 24 newly planted natives, that provide shade, attract birds, improve air quality and absorb carbon.

 Partnering with mana whenua

-Connecting local theatres with the park, the improved underpass now features a continuous pūhoro pattern molded into concrete ramps.
-Graham Tipene says that pūhoro literally means ‘frictionless motion’.
-His double-spiral design speaks to the northern and southern hemispheres and to male female duality, while re-creating the ridges that were once carved into the hulls of waka.
+Connecting local theatres with the park, the improved underpass now features a continuous pūhoro pattern moulded into concrete ramps.
+Graham Tipene says that pūhoro means ‘frictionless motion’.
+His double-spiral design speaks to the northern and southern hemispheres and male-female duality while re-creating the ridges that were once carved into the hulls of waka.
 Water would hit the ridges and form a thin layer of air, helping the vessels move faster through the ocean.

 Graham Tipene and Tessa Harris